63 Stigmella lemniscella, mine in Elm, Birdcage Lane, Oct.28th 2010.

 66 Stigmella sorbi, Norland Bilberry slopes, Apr.9th 2011.One of two captured by day as they flew in the mid-morning sunshine.
 Thanks to Harry Beaumont for checking this one out.

 68 Stigmella salicis, mine and larva in Sallow, Tag Loop, Oct.16th 09.

 70 Stigmella obliquella mine and dead larva on Crack Willow, Elland Bridge, July 18th 2017.

 73 Stigmella trimaculella, vacated mine in a poplar species, Park Wood crematorium, July 28th 2010.

-79 Stigmella perpygmaeella, vacated mine in Hawthorn, New Lane, Sept.23rd 09.
+79 Stigmella perpygmaeella, a vacated mine in Hawthorn, New Lane, Sept.23rd 09.
 The diagnostic yellow larva with a pale brown head was observed under a microscope chewing out an exit hole and vacating the mine.
-This is the only time I have witnessed this behaviour and also this is the only record.
+This is the only time I have witnessed this behaviour and also this is my only record.

 81 Stigmella hemargyrella, mine and larva in Beech, North Dean wood, June 8th 09.
 The coiled frass in the middle section of the mine separates it from S.tityrella.